Two Decades Of Criminal Defense Experience

 Protect Your Future: Consult A Clearwater Criminal Defense Lawyer

 If you are facing criminal charges, let me help protect you in any way I can.
-If you are in one of the counties of Pinellas, Hillsborough, Manatee, Sarasota, Pasco or Polk, call my Clearwater office at 727-202-4418 or email me here to schedule your initial consultation today.
+If you are in one of the counties of Pinellas, Hillsborough, Manatee, Sarasota or Pasco, call my Clearwater office at 727-202-4418 or email me here to schedule your initial consultation today.